dataq-instruments/how_to_repair_808/README.md

-# This a quick repair trick for DI-808
+# A field repair trick for DI-808

 In rare cases, the DI-808 may fail to boot due to a corrupted file system on its internal memory.
 To resolve this issue, follow the steps below: